yufeikang/home-assistant.io/source/_integrations/vicare.markdown

 | `entity_id` | yes | String or list of strings that point at `entity_id`'s of climate devices to control. |
 | `temperature` | no | New target temperature for water heater. |

-## Removing the integration

-This integration follows standard integration removal, once the integration is removed, you can remove the API client (assuming it was only used by this integration) by going to the [Viessmann developer portal](https://app.developer.viessmann.com/) and deleting the client you created for Home Assistant.

-{% include integrations/remove_device_service.md %}

 ## Troubleshooting

 ### UTF-8 characters in passwords